ericchi00/ericchi00/README.md

 2/17: 93% done.
 Finished Calculator Project.
 Operate function and adding decimal support took a lot longer than expected

 2/18: 100% with Foundations.
 Fixed small bugs with Calculator.
 Starting on Full Stack Javascript.

+2/21: 69% done with Intermediate HTML and CSS.
+Working on Project Sign Up Form.